Getting adequate amounts of fiber is a good thing.

 It’s as Canadian as maple syrup, hockey, the maple leaf, and back bacon.
 You know it as a hot cereal but what about using it in other ways?

 These Red River Cereal muffins are like having a serving of Red River cereal ‘to go’.
-Portable and convenient, they pack the goodness of this truly Canadian cereal with a decent amount, 1 cup serving in the ingredients.
+Portable and convenient, they pack the goodness of this truly Canadian cereal with a decent amount; a one-cup serving in the ingredients.

 These fiber-rich Red River Cereal muffins are full of gut health-promoting prebiotics, fiber that promotes the growth of healthy bacteria.
 They’re also full of flax hull lignans, phytonutrients that have been shown to help reduce the risk for breast cancer and prostate cancer.